How to find problems to solve on Reddit

 Opportunities

-Conversations around things that could be better.
+These are conversations around things that could be better.
 This includes opportunities for automation, making processes faster, and making user experiences better.
-Here you will likely find conversations about potential competitors and their gaps.
+Here you’ll likely find conversations about potential competitors and their gaps.

 At this point, you'll be diving into a good amount of insightful conversations, and GummySearch can help you get the most out of them and stay organized during your ideation process.
 Here are a few helpful features you'll use.